docker-archive/classicswarm/docs/configure-tls.md

 - [Step 9: Configure the Engine CLI to use TLS](#step-9-configure-the-engine-cli-to-use-tls)

 ### Before you begin

-The article includes steps to create your own CA using OpenSSL.
+This article includes steps to create your own CA using OpenSSL.
 This is similar to operating your own internal corporate CA and PKI.
-However, this `must not` be used as a guide to building a production-worthy internal CA and PKI.
-These steps are included for demonstration purposes only - so that readers without access to an existing CA and set of certificates can follow along and configure Docker Swarm to use TLS.
+However, this **must not** be used as a guide to building a production-worthy internal CA and PKI.
+These steps are included for demonstration purposes only---so that readers without access to an existing CA and set of certificates can follow along and configure Docker Swarm to use TLS.

 ## Step 1: Set up the prerequisites

-To complete this procedure you must stand up 5 (five) Linux servers.
-These servers can be any mix of physical and virtual servers; they may be on premises or in the public cloud.
+To complete this procedure, you must stand up five Linux servers.
+These servers can be any mix of physical and virtual servers; they may be on-premises or in the public cloud.
 The following table lists each server name and its purpose.

 | Server name | Description                                    |